Quinault Tribe Community-Based Derelict Crab Pot Recovery Program

 Who is involved?

-The Nature Conservancy and the Quinault Indian Nation have teamed up to remove derelict crab pots from 155 square miles along the Washington Coast with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant.
-The project also partners with the Grays Harbor Marine Resources Committee on education and outreach efforts at public events and meetings.
+The Nature Conservancy and the Quinault Indian Nation teamed up to remove derelict crab pots from 155 square miles along the Washington Coast with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant.
+The project also partnered with the Grays Harbor Marine Resources Committee on education and outreach efforts at public events and meetings.

 What is the project and why is it important?

-The project area encompasses 155 square miles of the outer Washington coast, which includes the Quinault Indian Nation Special Management Area, the Olympic Coast National Marine Sanctuary, the Grays Harbor National Wildlife Refuge, and the Copalis National Wildlife Refuge.
+The project area encompassed 155 square miles of the outer Washington coast, which includes the Quinault Indian Nation Special Management Area, the Olympic Coast National Marine Sanctuary, the Grays Harbor National Wildlife Refuge, and the Copalis National Wildlife Refuge.
 This area is a highly productive upwelling zone, which draws diverse sea life including marine mammals and seabirds.
 These waters are also home to commercially and recreationally important species including Dungeness crabs, salmon, halibut, and other ground fish.
 The Dungeness crab fishery in this area is one of the most economically important fisheries in Washington, with an average annual harvest of more than 14 million pounds for the past 20 years.